 Teardrop Camper Mods and Add-ons

-This instructable presents a list of thirteen (a 'Baker's Dozen), relatively simple, camper modifications and add-ons made to my 2017 Silver Shadow LittleGuy teardrop trailer over the past several months.
+This instructable presents a list of thirteen (a 'Baker's Dozen), relatively simple, camper modifications and add-ons made to my tiny 2017 Silver Shadow LittleGuy teardrop trailer over the past several months.
 Although some of these changes incorporate a commercial accessory, some construction and customization was still necessary to accommodate the modification and its intended use in the camper.
 The idea for most of the changes may not be unique but the manner in which I approached the change is mine.
 Ultimately fun and function was the goal.

 A few of the individual add-ons and changes have details for someone to follow, others just have a few pictures and the change that was made is sort of implied.
 I am familiar with other models of teardrop campers and many of these modifications would work just as well with them or with individual home-built units.

 As a bit of background, I am a member of a group of enthusiastic, micro camper (tiny trailer) owners who gather a couple of times each year for campsite camaraderie.
 Some of the camper trailers are commercial teardrops, as is mine, while others are homebuilt from the ground up.
 Although most of us are minimalist campers, we still enjoy adding a small change that makes the camping experience more comfortable and fun.
 I always leave a gathering with another idea, a photo of a different way of fixing something, and wondering how I might do just that to my camper.
 Those get-togethers are a source of my inspiration.